w11k/Tydux/doc/tutorial.md

 **Rules:**

 - If a mutator throws an exception, all changes to the state will be discarded.
-- Mutators can invoke other mutator methods.
+- A mutator method can invoke other mutator methods.
 Their executions are merged and get treated as if only one mutator method was called.
-- Mutators must not return a value.
+- Mutator methods must not return a value.

 # Store